Jidmaa/weather-forecast/README.md

 # Weather Forecast App
 A Weather App Done with ReactJS through the OpenWeatherMap API to get the Weather and Cities, and the React Leaflet library for the map.
+Currently hosted <a href="https://stoic-hypatia-f3b929.netlify.app/"> here ! </a>

 <img src="screen.png"/>